vitoc98/android_vendor_partner_gms_fdroidonly/README.md

    * FDroid Privileged Extension: a FDroid extension to ease the installation/removal of apps
    * additional_repos.xml: a simple package to include the [microG FDroid repository](https://microg.org/fdroid.html) in the ROM (requires FDroid >= 1.5)
  * microG packages (binaries sourced from [here](https://microg.org/download.html))
-   * GmsCore: the main component of microG, a FOSS reimplementation of the Google Play Services (requires GsfProxy and FakeStore for full functionality)
-   * GsfProxy: a GmsCore proxy for legacy GCM compatibility
-   * FakeStore: an empty package that mocks the existence of the Google Play Store
    * IchnaeaNlpBackend: Network location provider using Mozilla Location Service
    * NominatimGeocoderBackend: Geocoder backend that uses OSM Nominatim service.

-These are official unmodified prebuilt binaries, signed by the corresponding developers.